Bboy9090/GhostWriter-/README.md

 ## 🛡️ Privacy & Data Storage

 **Where Data Lives:**
-- All data is stored in your browser's `localStorage`
+- All data is stored in secure cloud storage provided by the Spark platform
-- Keys are namespaced under `cardCommandCenter.*`
-- Nothing is ever sent over the network
-- Data persists only in this browser on this device
+- Data is encrypted and only accessible with your PIN
+- Syncs automatically across all your devices
+- No third-party access to your data

 **Clearing Data:**
 - Manual: Use the Panic Wipe feature in the Danger Zone
 - Automatic: Triggered after 5 failed PIN attempts
-- Browser: Clear browser data for this site in browser settings
+- Both methods permanently delete all cloud data

 **Switching Browsers/Devices:**
-- Data does NOT sync across browsers or devices
+- Data automatically syncs across all browsers and devices
-- You must manually re-enter cards on each browser/device
-- This is intentional for security
+- Simply enter your PIN on any device to access your cards
+- Changes on one device instantly appear on all others

+**Export for Offline Backup:**
+- Use the Export Backup feature in Data Management
+- Download a JSON file of all your cards and transactions
+- Store this file securely offline as an additional backup
+- Import back anytime if needed

 ---

 ## 🚨 Limitations & Important Notes

-1. **No Cloud Sync:** Data only exists in this browser.
-If you clear browser data or switch devices, your cards are gone.

-2. **No Export:** There is no export feature.
-This prevents accidental data leaks but means you must manually transfer cards if needed.
+1. **Cloud Storage:** Data is backed up to secure cloud storage and syncs across devices.
+Your PIN is required to access data.

+2. **Manual Export Available:** You can export your data to JSON files for offline backup or to import into other systems.

 3. **PIN Recovery:** If you forget your PIN, the only option is a panic wipe.
 Write down your PIN and store it securely offline.